Before I start analyzing There But For The by Ali Smith and unavoidably go off at a tangent, there is something I need to say:

 The girl ran across the park, and unless you add the describing word then the man or girl are definitely not black, they are white, though no one has mentioned white, like when you take the the out of a headline and people just assume it’s there anyway.

 That’s how Ali Smith catches you: you initially thought the captivating little girl was white as well, until the book informed you otherwise.
-She got me anyway.
+Well, she got me anyway.
 And I would even argue that she knew that at the very moment I realised Brooke was black, I stopped myself and acknowledged the fact that I do always think they’re white unless I’m told otherwise.
-And then I wondered, if I were black, would I assume she is too?
-Is this prejudice?
-Or does my mind simply transform the character I like the most into my spitting image?
-I tend to always imagine my female protagonists to be blonde with blue eyes.
-Does this mean I am writing myself into the stories I read, or am I just tediously unimaginative…?

 So that’s my question: Is thinking Brooke is white until you know she’s black prejudice?
 Or is it an identification tool?
 Or just plain lack of imagination?